 list of top-level domains for which Pow will serve DNS queries and

 HTTP requests.
-The default value for this list is a single domain,
+The default value for this list are the two

 ~/.pow under the

 .test domain is preferred since Google owns the

 has recently enabled HSTS, forcing all requests to use HTTPS.
 Pow

 If you want Pow to serve apps under additional top-level domains, but